athombv/node-homey-zigbeedriver/README.md

 ## Deprecations and breaking changes for homey-zigbeedriver

-This is a non exhaustive list of breaking changes in `homey-zigbeedriver` with respect to `homey-meshdriver` which might be good to be aware of:
+This is a non exhaustive list of deprecations and breaking changes in `homey-zigbeedriver` with respect to `homey-meshdriver` which might be good to be aware of:

 - `MeshDevice` is removed in favour of `ZigBeeDevice`.
 - `onMeshInit()` is deprecated in favour of `onNodeInit()`.